-The city government decided to built a new neighbourhood in it, today’s Jordaan area.
+The city government decided to build a new neighbourhood in it, today’s Jordaan area.
 Since the city was already below the sea level, they protected it with a system of canals they have built in it.

 Three largest canals that were built are Herengracht, Keizersgracht and Prinsengracht.
 Some of the most beautiful houses from the Golden Ages were built on them.
 They were financing the construction of those canals by selling the slots for building the houses on them.
-The most luxurious houses are on Herengracht, in a part called the Golden Bend.
+The most luxurious houses are on Herengracht, in part called the Golden Bend.